Japan’s OECM and related policy

 1. Act on Promoting Activities to Enhance Regional Biodiversity

 Recently, biodiversity and natural capital have become increasingly important in the management of companies, in conjunction with the focus on the TNFD.
-In fact, we have received many more applications than we had expected for the “Nationally Certified Sustainably Managed Natural Sites,” and there is a great deal of interest in biodiversity conservation in Japan, especially among companies.
+In fact, we have received many more applications than we had expected for the “Kyosei sites,” and there is a great deal of interest in biodiversity conservation in Japan, especially among companies.

 To further accelerate this momentum, it was necessary to ensure the stability and continuity of the certification system.
-In addition, while the existing system has been targeted sites that already have rich biodiversity, it is also necessary to restore and create biodiversity in degraded ecosystems or previously developed sites in order to realize Nature Positive.
+In addition, while the existing system focused on sites with rich biodiversity, realizing nature positive also requires restoration and creation of biodiversity in degraded ecosystems or previously developed sites.

-Against this background, we legislate the existing certification system, and “the Act on Promoting Activities to Enhance Regional Biodiversity” is enacted to further promote the activities of companies and other entities.
+Against this background, the existing certification system was formalized through legislation, and the Act on Promoting Activities to Enhance Regional Biodiversity was enacted to further promote the activities of companies and other entities.

 Overview of the Act on Promoting Activities to Enhance Regional Biodiversity, please check here 905R629.pdf

-Promote activities to enhance biodiversity※3 in the region
+Promote activities to enhance biodiversity※2 in the region

-(1) Establish a certification system for enhancement activity implementation plans※4
+1. Establish a certification system for enhancement activity implementation plans※3

 The scope of the act is: